 “I started vacationing in the Cape with my family as a boy and have returned every year for over 50 years.
 The light is very special there and I can return to photograph the same scene over and over.
 Landscape and light have a relationship like a jazz standard in the hands of a master musician.
 An artist is able to reinterpret a familiar song as a refreshing new experience, and variations in light can do the same for scenery.”

-David is a member of one of Canada’s oldest photography clubs, the Camera Club of Ottawa – established in 1894 - where his work has earned numerous awards including,
+In 2019, David achieved Grand Master status and an honourary lifetime membership at one of Canada's oldest photography clubs, the Camera Club of Ottawa (est. 1894).
+His work has earned numerous awards at this club including,

 2016: Lingard Trophy, High Aggregate Score - Black & White Print Competition, Advanced Category